-In the early days, I got quite a bit of time by myself with Ani, too, since she went to be hours after Ella did, but now that they both go to bed around the same time, the time that I spend with just Ani is definitely more rare.
+In the early days, I got quite a bit of time by myself with Ani, too, since she went to bed hours after Ella did, but now that they both go to bed around the same time, the time that I spend with just Ani is definitely more rare.

 Here are a few times that I try to squeeze in some time to focus just on her:

-- Bedtime Routine.
-When my husband is home in the evenings, I have him get Ella ready for bed so that I can focus on Ani as I get her changed and into pajamas
+- Bedtime routine.
+When my husband is home in the evenings, I have him get Ella ready for bed so that I can focus on Ani as I get her changed and into pajamas.

 - Preschool.
 I am part of preschool co-op with a couple of friends, so a couple of mornings a month, I have Ani all to myself.
 Usually she naps for a good chunk of it, but it’s a nice break from productivity when she wakes up and I can snuggle her for as long as I like.

 - The middle of the night.
 I certainly won’t complain when she starts sleeping through the night, but I find that I don’t mind too much getting up for ten minutes in the middle of the night to feed Ani and then tuck her quietly back into her bed afterward.
 She’s so sleepy and snuggly at that time, I love her more than ever.